 You are invited into a circle of friendship that takes you into the ngahere (forest).
 A day in which your inscape can connect with the landscape, to refresh, reflect and sustain a deeper life rhythm.
 Recent research out of Japan shows that just three hours in the forest can calm the body and mind, enough to sustain us for a week.

-- Move towards a daily life in which your inner nature includes a mindset that is characterised by – curiosity instead of fear, awareness instead of distraction, Passion instead of apathy.
+- Move towards a daily life in which your inner nature includes a mind-set that is characterised by – curiosity instead of fear, awareness instead of distraction, Passion instead of apathy.

 - An opportunity to find a slower more natural rhythm for life.